Find connection and camaraderie again through peer support for veterans.

 WWP Peer Support Groups are small, veteran support groups led by fellow warriors.
 Groups get together to connect with peers, discuss personal challenges, and provide support for one another.
 Group meetings normally only last one to two hours and can be in-person or virtual.

-Warriors who are registered with WWP are eligible to participate in WWP Peer Support Groups.
+Warriors who are registered with WWP are eligible to participate.
 If you are not registered or are unsure if you qualify to participate in WWP programs, visit the registration page for more information.

-WWP Peer Support Groups is one of a variety of veteran programs and services WWP offers to help you take the steps that are right for you, including programs for physical and mental wellness, career transition, and support in obtaining disabled veterans benefits from Veterans Affairs (VA).
+WWP Peer Support Groups are one of a variety of programs and services to help warriors strive toward total well-being — including programs that build physical and mental wellness, enhance financial readiness skills, and provide support in obtaining disabled veterans benefits from Veterans Affairs (VA).

 No. WWP Peer Support Groups are not clinical in nature and there are no therapists or clinicians in attendance.
 These are veteran support groups, led by veterans.
 There is no requirement to speak or share during group meetings — the group is there to support you whether you share or not.

-WWP Peer Support Groups meetings led by registered warriors are held monthly to provide support through shared experiences and discuss personal challenges.
-Warrior-led group events are held throughout the year.
+Warrior-led group events are held monthly, throughout the year.
 They are hosted by warrior volunteers who have chosen to live the WWP logo and provide opportunities for alumni to connect in a smaller setting.

-Attending a Peer Support Group can help you feel better in any number of ways, such as:
+Attending can help you feel better in any number of ways, such as:

 • Meeting new friends or connecting to others who understand you.